CSumm/BookLibrary-JAXRS-SchoolProject/README.md

 # BookLibrary-JAXRS-SchoolProject
 JAX-RS with a Java console application to query, add , update and delete books.
-In collaboration with Grace (Saeri) Lee, and Frederic Paquette
+In collaboration with Grace (Saeri) Lee, Frederic Paquette, and Graeme Stewart.

 ## Get Started
 To get this application to work, just save the zip file to your computer, download Netbeans with Apache or use any Java IDE with Apache support.